-In December 2020, O&R filed a response to the NYSPSC order demonstrating why the NYSPSC should not commence penalty or prudence actions against it.
-The Company stated that the NYSPSC order misapplied Section 25-a of the Public Service Law by ignoring the reasonable compliance standard under the statute and instead, was imposing a strict liability standard.
-O&R also presented evidence that the order either misrepresented the applicable requirements or ignored that the Company was acting pursuant to practices approved by the NYSPSC.
+In December 2020, the Company filed a response to the NYSPSC order demonstrating why the NYSPSC should not commence penalty or prudence actions against it.
+The Company stated that the NYSPSC orders misapplied Section 25-a of the Public Service Law by ignoring the reasonable compliance standard under the statute and instead, was imposing a strict liability standard.
+The Company also presented evidence that the order either misrepresented the applicable requirements or ignored that the Company was acting pursuant to practices approved by the NYSPSC.
 Finally, O&R stated that there was no basis to commence a prudence proceeding because the Company acted reasonably based on the information available and the circumstances at the time.
-The Company has not accrued a liability related to this matter and is unable to determine the outcome of this proceeding at this time.
+As described above, in July 2021, O&R entered into a settlement agreement that fully resolves all issues and allegations with respect to this matter.